 As time goes by and your healing process is completed, you will feel confident and accustomed to your new dental implant or denture, being able to enjoy Thanksgiving fully!

 According to the American College of Prosthodontists, there are more than 36 million Americans who do not have any teeth and 120 million more with missing teeth, so it’s pretty common most people decide to get a denture or even go for a permanent solution with an All on 4 procedure.

-If you are still not sure about what’s the best option for you, Contact Us Today at The Dental District, where our Implant & Oral Rehabilitation Specialist, Dr. Yoalli Arce, can perform an oral examination and create a treatment plan to help you regain the functionality of your teeth.
+If you are still not sure about what’s the best option for you, Contact Us Today at The Dental District, where our Dental implants in Tijuana & Oral Rehabilitation Specialist, Dr. Yoalli Arce, can perform an oral examination and create a treatment plan to help you regain the functionality of your teeth.